Mega Millions: Here are the winning numbers for $1.28B jackpot

 If Friday’s jackpot isn’t claimed, the prize will roll into another to be drawn next week.

-Odds of winning the jackpot are steep — among things you’re more likely to do than win the lottery are being killed by a shark, being struck by lightning this year and being struck by lightning in your entire lifetime.
+The odds of winning the jackpot are steep — among things you’re more likely to do than win the lottery are being killed by a shark, being struck by lightning this year, and being struck by lightning in your entire lifetime.

-USA Mega, which tracks Mega Millions statistics, says the most common Mega Millions numbers are 17, 10, 14, 31 and 4 for the first five numbers.
+USA Mega, which tracks Mega Millions of statistics, says the most common Mega Millions numbers are 17, 10, 14, 31, and 4 for the first five numbers.
 The most common Mega ball number is 22.